Izenda7Series/docs/dev/howto_dep1.rst

   * `Pip <https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation>`_ : Pip is a package manager for Python.
 It will be useful when installing our Python packages below.

   * `Bottle <https://bottlepy.org/docs/dev/tutorial.html#installation>`_ : For this demonstration, our Authorization application will be written in Bottle, a Python micro framework for rapidly developing simple APIs

+    * To install the version used in this tutorial, run the following in your windows command prompt or PowerShell window: *pip install bottle*

   * `Cherrypy <http://cherrypy.org/>`_ : Is a multi-threaded minimalist Python Web Framework.
 We will be using cherrypy’s server rather than Bottle’s default server because of its multi-threaded capabilities.